MMMarco02/Antarctic-MOAAP/README.md

 ## Overview

 This repository contains all scripts and domain grid files associated with the MSc thesis *"Multi-Feature Interactions during Antarctic
 Extreme Precipitation Events: A Reanalysis and Polar-CORDEX Intercomparison"* (Muccioli, 2026).
-The MSc thesis was supervised by: Prof. Andreas Prein (ETH Zürich, Institute for Atmosphere & Climate, ETH Zürich, Zürich) and Research Prof. Priscilla Mooney (NORCE Climate & Environment, Bjerknes Centre for Climate Research, Bergen).
+The MSc thesis was supervised by: Prof. Andreas Prein (Institute for Atmosphere & Climate, ETH Zürich, Zürich) and Research Prof. Priscilla Mooney (NORCE Climate & Environment, Bjerknes Centre for Climate Research, Bergen).

 The project develops a **unified multi-feature tracking framework** for the Antarctic region, building on the [MOAAP algorithm](https://github.com/AndreasPrein/MOAAP) of [Prein et al. (2023)](https://doi.org/10.1029/2023EF003534).
 The framework simultaneously detects and tracks atmospheric rivers (ARs), cyclones (CYs), anticyclones (ACYs), atmospheric fronts (FRs) and upper-level jets (JETs), and links them to extreme precipitation events (EPEs) over Antarctica.